Atacama Desert Temperatures: Monthly Averages and Year-Round Insights

 The chart below shows the average temperature throughout the year:

-February, the city’s warmest month, also receives about 2.5 mm of rainfall spread over roughly 10 days.
-For more information, please visit our Atacama Desert Precipitation page.
+July, the city’s coldest month, sees about 4.1 mm of rainfall spread over roughly 0 days.

 Annual Temperatures in Chile Compared